Yampss/Agents-Pipeline/README.md

 ### External Utilities:
-utility_functions2: Custom functions for transcription, VAD, speaker diarization, and more (assumed to be in the same directory).
+utility_functions: Custom functions for transcription, VAD, speaker diarization, and more (assumed to be in the same directory).

 ## 🚀 Quick Start